Month 1, Day 17, Sunday 9:15 p.m.

 Eliezer squinted sun-wrinkled eyes at him.
 “You are quite confident.”

 “I am extremely confident.”

 Eliezer paused, assessing the shadows once more.
 “The majority of my business is with this ‘soon to be former’ group…”

-Oliver nodded easily.
+Oliver shrugged loosely.
 “I’m aware, but don’t worry too much, my good man.
 There may be some transition pains, as I’m not sure my organization will need the same things as theirs did.
 You may need to take a few oaths of secrecy for the sake of our security measures, but rest assured that you will have continued business, no matter the name of those in charge.
 You have a reputation as the best smuggler in the city for a reason, after all.”